Currently in its pilot phase, Wellers Impact and Water Unite have partnered to create the Water Unite Pilot Investment Vehicle (WUPIV).

 Wellers Impact is continuing to seek interested Investor Partners who have aligned impact and financial objectives with WUPIV.
 Please contact us to learn more.

-Retail partners make a donation, through a 1 cent/penny per litre of water sold, to Water Unite.
+As an example, retail partners make a donation, through a 1 cent/penny per litre of water sold, to Water Unite.
 Water Unite uses these donations for grants towards WUPIV.
 Current retail partners include: